infovista-opensource/vistamart-datasource/README.md

-# Infovista VistaMart datasource for Grafana 8.1.3+
+# Infovista Ativa Net data source for Grafana 12.3.0+

-VistaMart datasource is used to design dashboards with VistaMart data and it uses the VistaPortal API to query the VistaMart topology and data (using the Datamodel API)
+Ativa Net data source is used to design dashboards with Ativa Net data and it uses the Ativa Net API to query the DataMart topology and data (using the Datamodel API)

 [![License](https://img.shields.io/github/license/infovista/vistamart-datasource)](LICENSE)
 [![Ci](https://github.com/infovista/vistamart-datasource/actions/workflows/ci.yml/badge.svg)]()